Has the Republican Party 'surrendered' to Trump?

 The editors say that Senate Republicans “are accommodating their new masters before serious challengers are even on the horizon.”
 As noted, however, they don’t tell us what significant policy accommodations they are talking about.
 Do they detect major accommodations on key issues like Obamacare replacement, tax reform, or immigration policy?
 So far, I don’t.

-It would be more accurate to say that Trump is trying mediate between his base and traditional Republicans than to say that Trump has demanded and received a surrender from the latter group.
+It would be more accurate to say that Trump is trying to mediate between his base and traditional Republicans than to say that Trump has demanded and received a surrender from the latter group.
 Trump tried to sell Luther Strange to the Alabama base.
 It didn’t go well, but Trump then said he would try to dissuade Bannon from going after several other Republican members.
 That’s mediation, not a demand for the surrender of Senate Republicans.

 Although there has been no surrender or hostile takeover, it’s obvious that Trump influences the Republican Party and that, if things go his way, the Party will evolve.
 It could not be otherwise.
 This is part of the reward one gets for becoming president in a democracy.